Schmools/foldingLesson/README.md

 and is actually used by most professional origamists for many complicated designs, here we can see some examples of things folded using Tree Maker.

-**A little tase of what Tree Maker can do: Nazgul 8.1 by Jason S. Ku and Roosevelt Elk by Robert Lang:**
+**A little taste of what Tree Maker can do: Nazgul 8.1 by Jason S. Ku and Roosevelt Elk by Robert Lang:**

 ![http://jasonku.mit.edu/nazgul3.html](/nazgul3_1.jpg)